Non-autonomous curves on surfaces: The annulus

-We compare $g_{T, \tau}$ with the egg-beater maps of Polterovich and Shelukhin (see ~\cite{Po-Sh:egg-beater}).
-An egg-beater map can also be constructed arbitrarily far away from any autonomous Hamiltonian in Hofer's metric.
+\begin{rem} We compare $g_{T, \tau}$ with the egg-beater maps of Polterovich and Shelukhin (see ~\cite{Po-Sh:egg-beater}).
+An egg-beater map can also be constructed arbitrarily far away in Hofer's metric from any autonomous Hamiltonian.
 But it is constructed on surfaces of higher genus, it is highly chaotic and has positive entropy, which is very different from our example.
 In addition, egg-beaters stay far away also from powers of Hamiltonian diffeomorphisms while $g_{N, N} = g_{1,1}^N$.

 On the other hand, $h$-percentiles and invariants computed by the quasimorphisms $r$ and $\rho$ can be expressed in terms of persistence modules, so our methods may have common background with those of ~\cite{Po-Sh:egg-beater}. \end{rem}